TheOdinProject/curriculum/ruby_programming/advanced_ruby/blocks.md

 Millennial avocados, Batman.
 That's cool.

-We mentioned earlier that blocks can accept arguments.
+<span id="pass-arguments">We mentioned earlier that blocks can accept arguments.
 But how do you pass them to the block?
 No problem!
 Just pass them as arguments to `yield`, and they'll be passed to the block as parameters.
-If you call `yield` more than once, you can pass a different argument each time if you wanted to.
+If you call `yield` more than once, you can pass a different argument each time if you wanted to.</span>

 ~~~ruby
 def love_language